-This is my first attempt at blogging.
-I was inspired to share wisdom from the challenges in life.
-I went to an adoption group meeting last week, one of the leaders spoke about an ancient Japanese art called Kintsukuroi.
+I am inspired to share wisdom from the challenges in life.
+I went to an adoption group meeting last week, one of the leaders spoke about an ancient Japanese art called Kintsugi.

 This Japanese art mends broken pottery with gold lacquer making the repaired piece more beautiful for having been broken.
 The message of using our broken stories, mistakes, trials and pains, for good, resonated with me.